Ghost bike

-A ghost bike (also referred to as a ghostcycle or WhiteCycle) is a bicycle roadside memorial, placed where a cyclist has been killed or severely injured, usually by the driver of a motor vehicle.
-These bicycles are painted entirely white and can often be seen with signs, flowers, or personal mementos from the families of the lost lives.
-They appear in different cities around the country and the world.
-Created by the local communities and volunteers in order to honor those that have been lost.
+A ghost bike is a bicycle roadside memorial, placed where a cyclist has been killed or severely injured, usually by the driver of a motor vehicle.
+Ghost bikes are painted entirely white and are commonly decorated with signs, flowers, or personal mementos left by the victim's family; parts are often removed to deter theft.
+They are created by local cyclists and volunteers to honor those who have died, and have appeared in cities around the world.